ZellNguyen/translink-app/README.md

 ### Register a new API key
 Go to [Translink Open API](https://developer.translink.ca/).
 Register and you will receive a new API key.

 Copy the API key provided.
 Open _.env_ file in the _translink-app_ folder.
-Replace the existing API key:
+Replace the existing API key with your new key:
 ```
-REACT_APP_TRANSLINK=XXXXXXXXXX
+REACT_APP_TRANSLINK=YOUR_NEW_KEY
 ```
-with your API key.

 Restart the app.